Trivadis/plsql-formatter-settings/sqlcl/README.md

 However, [`format.js`](format.js) also works as a standalone script.
 Here's the usage:

 ```
+Trivadis PL/SQL & SQL Formatter (format.js), version 24.4.2-SNAPSHOT

 usage: script format.js <rootPath> [options]

-mandatory argument (one of the following):
+mandatory argument: (one of the following)
   <rootPath>      file or path to directory containing files to format (content will be replaced!)
   <config.json>   configuration file in JSON format (must end with .json)
   *               use * to format the SQLcl buffer

 options:
-  --register, -r  register SQLcl command tvdformat, without processing, no <rootPath> required
   ext=<ext>       comma separated list of file extensions to process, e.g. ext=sql,pks,pkb
   mext=<ext>      comma separated list of markdown file extensions to process, e.g. ext=md,mdown
   xml=<file>      path to the file containing the xml file for advanced format settings